- The character (usually either a kid or someone sufficiently childlike) has a throat problem that turns out to be tonsillitis.

 - One episode of Hannah Montana features this.
 Miley comes down with a sore throat and despite her efforts to not talk and get better it turns into Tonsillitis.
 Miley is told she'll need surgery and she worries that her singing voice won't recover, everything turns out fine though.

-- This was also used with Isabella in the Phineas and Ferb episode "I Scream, You Scream".
+- This was used with Isabella in the Phineas and Ferb episode "I Scream, You Scream".

-- A Rugrats episode had Susie Carmichael suffering from tonsillitis and slipping into an Oz-esque dream world.
+- The Rugrats episode "No Place Like Home" had Susie Carmichael suffering from tonsillitis and slipping into an Oz-esque dream world.

 - Little Bill had one of these, as did Fat Albert and the Cosby Kids.